 Many of the techniques detailed above have been especially developed by Philip Whittingham and his associates, as such, they are unique to The School of Mind.
 At the close of the day you will be awarded a personalised certificate of attendance.

-If you have a comment, or would simply like to know when our soonest half day course is, drop us a line by filling in the form found here.
+If you have a comment or would like Philip to contact you, with details of our soonest half day course, drop us a line by filling in the form found here.